 500g coffee – coarsely ground

-5 L water (cold and with a hardness of 80 ppm)
+5 L water (cold and with a hardness of 80ppm)

-Bear brand with Benjamin Schütz
+Bärenmarke with Benjamin Schütz

-- 100 g coffee
+- 100 gr. coffee

 - Filtered water

-- 16 hours time.
+- 16 hours steeping time.

-- Triple filtered: 500, 100 & 50µm
+- Triple filtered.
+500, 100 & 50µm

 - Fill whisky glass with ice cubes

-- Pour cold brew
+- Pour in Coldbrew

-- A dash of Original Bärenmarke condensed milk
+- A dash of original Bärenmarke condensed milk

-- Caramelize an orange slice and serve as decoration
+- Caramelize an orange slice as decoration and serve

 Cold Brew Mojito with Constantin Hoppenz